mjeffries-pivotal/bosh-google-cpi-release/docs/concourse/README.md

 cd bosh-google-cpi-release/docs/concourse/
 ```

 4. Review the [cloud-config.yml](cloud-config.yml) manifest file.
-You may need to update it to specify a different network IP range depending on what's already running in your GCP account.
-The cloud-config.yml will use the following unless you change it:
+You may need to update it to specify a different network IP range depending on what's already running in your GCP account.  **The values must match the ones you specified in the concourse.tf temlate earlier.** The cloud-config.yml will use the following unless you change it:
 * subnets: az: z1
   * range: 10.0.20.0/24
   * gateway: 10.0.20.1